gilbo/ebb/devapps/fem/README.md

-This directory holds code for the Liszt comparisons to VEGA FEM
+This directory holds code for the Ebb comparisons to VEGA FEM